Robust Explainer Recommendation for Time Series Classification: Experiments

-Model-agnostic post-hoc methods such as LIME and SHAP derive explanations based on a classifier of any types.
-Thus, these explanation are dependent on the performance of the base model.
-For example, the ROCKET-SHAP explanation is created by applying SHAP (explanation method) on ROCKET (source classifier).
-If a source classifier performs poorly (i.e., has low accuracy) on the sample dataset, the explanation based on that classifier could not be as good as one based on a more accurate source.
-In our experiment, we get LIME and SHAP explanations from two sources: MrSEQL classifier \cite{LeNguyen2019InterpretableRepresentations} and ROCKET \cite{Dempster2020ROCKET:Kernels}.
-We observe that ROCKET achieves higher accuracy than MrSEQL in datasets created from Pseudo Periodic, Harmonic, and Gaussian Process (Table \ref{tab:acc_synthetic} in Supplementary Materials).
+Model-agnostic post-hoc methods such as LIME and SHAP derive explanations based on a classifier of any type.
+Thus, these explanation are dependent on the performance of the base classifier.
+For example, the ROCKET-SHAP explanation is created by applying SHAP (explanation method) on ROCKET (base classifier).
+If the base classifier has low accuracy on the sample dataset, the explanation based on that classifier may not be as good as one based on a more accurate classifier.
+In our experiment, we get LIME and SHAP explanations from two sources: MrSEQL classifier \cite{LeNguyen2019InterpretableRepresentations} and ROCKET classifier \cite{Dempster2020ROCKET:Kernels}.
+We observe that ROCKET achieves higher accuracy than MrSEQL in datasets created from Pseudo Periodic, Harmonic, and Gaussian Process (Table \ref{tab:acc_synthetic} in Appendix).
 We compare the two pairs of explanation (MrSEQL-based and ROCKET-based) from LIME and SHAP and do a sanity check.
-Our experiment confirms that in both cases, ROCKET-LIME and ROCKET-SHAP are considered better explanation methods as compared to MrSEQL-LIME and MrSEQL-SHAP, respectively (Figure \ref{fig:ablation-bymasking} and\ref{fig:ablation-byref}).
-This sanity check confirms our intuition that the quality of the source classifier is an important factor in model-agnostic, post-hoc explanation methods such as LIME and SHAP.
+Our experiment confirms that in both cases, under the AMEE evaluation approach, ROCKET-LIME and ROCKET-SHAP are considered better explanation methods as compared to MrSEQL-LIME and MrSEQL-SHAP, respectively (Figure \ref{fig:sanity-check}).
+This sanity check confirms our intuition that the quality of the base classifier is an important factor in model-agnostic, post-hoc explanation methods such as LIME and SHAP.

-\subsubsection{Results.}
+\subsubsection{Results}

-Using a committee of 5 referees and 4 perturbation strategies, we evaluate 8 explanation methods together with the lower bound explanation (Random) and upper bound explanation (Oracle) using the AMEE framework.
-The resulting explanation power is presented in Table \ref{tab:result_synthetic}.
-We also compare the explanation methods with the ground truth explanation for each time points and calculate the F1-score (Table \ref{tab:result_synthetic-f1-score}) to measure how good each method is in determining whether a timepoint is salient.
-Our result shows a high agreement between AMEE and the F1-score using ground truth time-point importance evaluation.
+Using a committee of 5 referee classifiers and 4 data perturbation strategies, we evaluate 10 explanation methods (8 computed explainers plus the lower bound explanation (Random) and upper bound explanation (Oracle)) using AMEE.
+The resulting Explanation Power is presented in Table \ref{tab:result_synthetic}.